satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 limited post-publication feedback.

-At the end of this review process, all that remains of the evaluation is where it was ultimately published providing the readership the illusi
+At the end of this review process, all that remains of the evaluation is where it was ultimately published providing the readership the illusion that it is the journal itself that is responsible for the article’s quality.
+However, we all know that, in reality, it is the reviewer

 This results in great variability among journals in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status